kaseywolff/Codesweeper/README.md

 - A user login
   - To view a leaderboard
   - To track personal scores/ times, games completed, etc.
+  - Would like to use React Router for login and logged in gameplay pages
+  - Sessions and cookies
 - A timer
   - The object of the game is to win in the shortest amount of time